Random-Devil-with-internet/Year-12-3-Assignment/Evidence Guide.md

 ## Technology Theories

-The database that I uesed in my appulcation passes first normal from becauce all of the tables have primary keys, none of the
+The database that I uesed in my appulcation passes first normal from becauce all of the tables have primary keys, none of the cells contain more than one value and there are no duplicates.
+For second normal from

 The EDR of my database